etlua Templatesetlua is a templating language that lets you render the result of Lua

 </div>

-template functionsThe following functions are globally available in any etlua
+etlua template functionsThe following functions are globally available in any etlua template loaded

 by Lapis to be used as a view.

-them to be used as a template (after enabling etlua
+them to be used as a template (after enabling etlua).
+You can manually

 compile template code programatically by interacting directly with the